Please note that we are no longer on Facebook due to security issues and Facebook's inability to resolve those issues.

 Kindred spirits in their conviction that the gravel riding in these mountains is nothing short of spectacular and in their desire to share this treasure with the cycling community nationwide, they teamed up to bring attention to the region and support the two-wheeled adventures of those fortunate enough to discover this amazing place.

-These efforts have now expanded to include the spring RELIANCE event, as well as service projects in the national forest, including taking the lead to construct a pedestrian bridge across Spring Creek to connect Hiwassee Ocoee State Park with Reliance.
+These efforts have now expanded to include service projects in the national forest, including taking the lead to construct a pedestrian bridge across Spring Creek to connect Hiwassee Ocoee State Park with Reliance.
 We're excited to be part of a larger movement of similar organizations in our region who are promoting outdoor recreation as an economic development tool for the rural communities of Southern Appalachia, a movement that emphasizes the preservation of our region's natural treasures to attract visitors who share those values.
 Welcome to the Gravel Grinding Capital of the East!